alireza768/Bearing-Dataset/README.md

 # Conrod-Bearing Dataset

--collected from the top view of a 4-cylinder EF7 engine block
+- collected from the top view of a 4-cylinder EF7 engine block